Skip to content

 Pinkish Flowers of Clasping Milkweed — “Asclepias amplexicaulis – Clasping Milkweed” by FritzFlohrReynolds is licensed under CC BY-SA 2.0.

-2. Poke Milkweed (Asclepias exaltata), a Michigan Milkweed for Shade and Moist Soils
+2. Poke Milkweed (Asclepias exaltata), a Milkweed for Shade and Moist Soils

-Poke Milkweed (Ascelpias exaltata): This Michigan milkweed is native in both the lower and upper peninsulas (Kartesz 2015).
+Poke Milkweed (Ascelpias exaltata): Poke milkweed is native in both the lower and upper peninsulas of Michigan (Kartesz 2015).
 In the wild, poke milkweed grows in moist woods, roadsides, and edges of woods.
 Reaching a height of 2 to 6 feet, it is one of the taller milkweeds in Michigan and has flowers that are white to green with accents of rose, purple, or blue.
 The flowers bloom from May to August.

-In a garden setting, this milkweed is hardy in zones 3-9 and requires part-shade to full shade in moist soil.
+In your Michigan butterfly garden, this milkweed is hardy in zones 3-9 and requires part-shade to full shade in moist soil.
 For shade gardens, this is a choice milkweed.
-Seeds for this milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+Seeds of poke milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.

 Greenish-white flowers of poke milkweed (Asclepias exaltata) in a wooded area.